-Organizations thinking of full advantage tend to argue that the scope of large scale helps to conduce real economic leadership.
+Organizations thinking of full advantage tend to argue that the scope of large scale helps to conduct real economic leadership.
 Organizations try these measures but small business sticking to their original plan tend to emerge as the greatest strategists and leaders in real economics within their specific industries.

 To understand that bigger isn’t always better when it comes to alternative investment can take time in industries.
-Some organisations assume that flooding the market with their products is a cold war to win over their competitors.
+Some organizations assume that flooding the market with their products is a cold war to win over their competitors.
 Economically the strategy can set a business on fire causing massive destruction of capital resources.

 Think of a great producer in the tire market like Bridgestone.
 The business produces on a large scale (bigger).
 Another firm like Germany’s Continental AG is not the best on largest producer in the industry but the leader in the real economic leadership.
 The reasons being the leadership are;

 Corporate strategy is the primary key when it comes to alternative investment and conferring real economic leadership.
-Looking at the case of corporate strategy, organisations focusing on scale production sometimes fail to understand the concept.
+Looking at the case of corporate strategy, organizations focusing on scale production sometimes fail to understand the concept.

 Small business emerging as real economic leaders tend to understand the concept of a lucrative customer mix.
 The idea helps lower manufacturing cost at the same time winning customer trust.
 The four principles in the corporate strategy include; scope benefit, valuable assets, support capabilities and attract customers.

 Organizations opting to scale production tend to lower profit margin.
 Small organizations adopting the small execute higher performance compared to more significant.
 The analysis was done on 320 companies across 45 states by Bain and Company analysis in 2015, shows that 36% of the companies opting for scale production had negative capital returns.
 Only 26% of those companies surpassed the target.